KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

 Note that if you create a formula on a cell and you want to move it along a dimension (for example the cell refers to member Time.2016 and you want to get value for Time.2017) you have to refer to a member of same level.
 So for example you can get value of the cell for Time.2017, but not for Time.2017.May.

-The syntax is as the one shown in Referring to different members or, in case you are using another hierarchy, as in :numref:`referringdiffmembers` where you can concatenate different members with ";".
+The syntax is as the one shown in Referring to different members or, in case you are using another hierarchy, as in the second code below where you can concatenate different members with ";".

 .. code-block:: xml
          :linenos: